Miserlou/Helix/BLOG.md

 # Engineering Consciousness

 _I'm launching a new startup!
-It's not really related to the project described here, but it'd be great if you could [check out Hibox here](https://hibox.live)!_
+It's not really related to the project described here, but if you've got a business and you want to make more money, [check out Hibox here](https://hibox.live)!_

-Like everybody else on the internet, I have had a marvelous time playing with ChatGPT, and have found it quite useful as a spring board for all sorts of creative tasks.
+Like everybody else on the internet, I have had a marvelous time playing with ChatGPT over the past week.
+I've found it quite useful as a springboard for all sorts of creative tasks, and it's the first time in a long time that I think we're on the _cusp_ of a transformative technological change.
+I've started a new project called [Helix](https://github.com/Miserlou/Helix) to explore some alternative ideas for how that change might emerge.
+It's like a modular synthesizer for AI task modules, and it can do some neat stuff already.

+## Passive and Active Knowledge

-Some people have provocatively suggest that perhaps ChatGPT and similar models "conscious."
-Putting aside the semantics of what constitutes consciousness or "general" intelligence for a brief moment, I have to say that so far, I disagree.
-ChatGPT is excellent, and has a tremendous amount of embedded knowledge, but it is passive, a bit like a plastic tray used for sorting coins.
-It can use embedded knowledge to perform certain tasks well, but it can never generate _new_ knowledge.
-However, I do think that perhaps it is a sign that we are on the _cusp_ of something resembling consciousness.
+Some people have provocatively suggest that ChatGPT and similar models are "conscious."
+Putting aside the semantics of what constitutes consciousness or "general" intelligence for a brief moment, I have to say that, so far, I disagree.

+ChatGPT has a tremendous amount of embedded knowledge, but it is only _passive knowledge_, a bit like a plastic tray used for sorting coins.
+It can use that embedded knowledge to perform certain tasks very well, but it can never generate _new_ knowledge.
+I think creating new knowledge is the real signifier of consciousness, but that's an area of AI research that remains relatively unexplored.
-In order to explore an alternative approach to building AI systems, I have started a new framework called [Helix](https://github.com/Miserlou/Helix).

-This project is a playground for me, and perhaps others, to experiment with ideas of emergent consciousness resulting from building large networks of different interconneted AI models.
+So, in order to explore an alternative approach to building AI systems, I have started a new framework called [Helix](https://github.com/Miserlou/Helix).
+The project is a playground for me, and hopefully others, to experiment with ideas of emergent consciousness resulting from building large networks of different interconneted AI models.
 Though I am personally interested in exploring emergent consciouness and knowledge generation, I think the framework may also be useful for more practical applications as well, as I hope to demonstrate in later blog posts.

 ## Self Oscillation